cocotb/cocotb/documentation/source/examples.rst

 It monitors a streaming data/valid bus, samples the bus when a transaction occurs, and places those transactions into an asynchronous :class:`~cocotb.queue.Queue`.
-The queue allows another coroutine to consume monitored transactions at it's own pace.
+The queue allows another coroutine to consume monitored transactions at its own pace.

 A reusable ``MatrixMultiplierTester`` is also defined.
 It instantiates two of the ``DataValidMonitor``\ s: one to monitor the matrix multiplier input, and another to monitor the output.
-The ``MatrixMultiplierTester`` then creates a :class:`coroutine <cocotb.fork>` which consumes transaction from the input monitor, feeds them into a model to compute an expected output, and finally compares the two for correctness.
+The ``MatrixMultiplierTester`` :func:`~cocotb.fork`\ s a coroutine which consumes transaction from the input monitor, feeds them into a model to compute an expected output, and finally compares the two for correctness.